wics-uw/website/content/S2015/S15-blog-rasheedayehuza.md

 Across these tribes, the treatment and perception of women needs a significant overhaul.
 In some communities, it's still considered taboo for men to be in the kitchen.
 Women are still limited to stereotypical, child-rearing roles.

 "If I weren't in computer science, I would be a professional football player.
 At an early age, I was discouraged by my neighbourhood to play.
-In Ghana, parents don't raise their child alone - the community raises them."
+In Ghana, parents don't raise their child alone&mdash;the community raises them."

 Therefore, fixing the diversity problem in tech requires educating the community.